Entries tagged with thoughts

 Disque's alpha release announcement generated some buzz on HackerNews.
 If you missed it, Disque is a distributed message broker from Salvatore Sanfilippo, the author of Redis.

-In the Limitations section of the README
+In the Limitations section of the README, Salvatore has written:

 Disque was designed a bit in astronaut mode, not triggered by an actual use case of mine, but more in response to what I was seeing people doing with Redis as a message queue and with other message queues.